Establishing accretion flares from massive black holes as a source of high-energy neutrinos: Catalog construction

 To measure the echo strength we require two observations after the ZTF peak.
 We define the dust echo flux as $\Delta F_{\rm IR}$: the difference between the baseline flux and the mean NEOWISE flux within one year after the ZTF peak.
 The echo strength is $\Delta F_{\rm IR}/F_{\rm rms}$, where $F_{\rm rms}$ is the root-mean-square variability of the baseline observations.
 The significance of the rms variability is measured using the ratio $F_{\rm rms}/\sigma_F$, where $\sigma_F$ is the measurement uncertainty of the baseline observations.
 We selected candidate dust echoes by requiring that the echo strength is larger than the significance of the baseline rms variability: $\Delta F_{\rm IR}/F_{\rm rms}>F_{\rm rms}/\sigma_F$.
 We apply this criterion to the light curves of both NEOWISE bands (W1 and W2; central wavelengths of 3.4 and 4.6 $\mu$m, respectively).
 This selection leaves 140 nuclear transients with candidate dust echoes.
 After selecting accretion flares based on the ZTF properties (Fig.~\ref{fig:risefade}), we are left with 63 flares with candidate dust echoes (Table~\ref{tab:ZW}).
 In Fig.~\ref{fig:df} we show the echo flux and luminosity (for the subset of sources with a spectroscopic redshift) versus echo strength.

-For infrared emission due to reverberation, the energy emitted by the dust cannot exceed the integrated bolometric luminosity of the flare.
-For this reason, the lower optical-to-infrared ratio of the third source, \lancel, likely implies a larger bolometric correction for its optical emission.
-This suggests $\approx 1$~mag of optical extinction.

 The time difference between the optical and infrared light curve peaks yields an estimate of the inner radius of the dust reprocessing region.
 At this dust sublimation radius, the bolometric flux absorbed by the dust is equal to the infrared luminosity emitted by the dust (with a spectrum that is determined by the sublimation temperature of the dust).
 We can therefore estimate the bolometric luminosity of the flare from the duration of the infrared reverberation light curve \citep{Lu16, vanVelzen16b,vanVelzen21_ISSI}.
 Using this geometric luminosity estimate (Eq.~12 in \citealt{vanVelzen16b}), we find a bolometric luminosity $\sim 10^{45}\,{\rm erg}\,{\rm s}^{-1}$ for all accretion flares coincident with high-energy neutrinos.
 All are consistent with reaching the Eddington limit (Table~\ref{tab:mm}).
+For infrared emission due to reverberation, the energy emitted by the dust cannot exceed the integrated bolometric luminosity of the flare.
+For this reason, the lower optical-to-infrared ratio of the third source (cf. Fig.~\ref{fig:lcs}) likely implies a larger bolometric correction for its optical emission.
+This suggests $\approx 1$~mag of optical extinction.